Using Implicit Behavior Cloning and Dynamic Movement Primitive to Facilitate Reinforcement Learning for Robot Motion Planning: Introduction

 \IEEEpubidadjcol

 A typical case of RL is deep reinforcement learning (DRL) which adopts an end-to-end learning scheme using deep neural networks~\cite{arulkumaran2017deep}.
 It aims at constructing an all-in-one planner for highly-coupled and complicated robot tasks, especially the ones that depend on computer vision, such as grasping~\cite{bao2022learn} and autonomous navigation~\cite{kulhanek2021visual}.
 Nevertheless, end-to-end learning suffers from the slow convergence rate of the training process and the sensitivity to environmental changes~\cite{enayati2022methodical}.
-This is due to the large scale of the deep neural network and the high likelihood of overfitting.
+This is due to the large scale of deep neural networks and a high possibility of overfitting.
 Efforts to resolve these issues include developing high-fidelity simulation platforms~\cite{zhang2022high} or designing sim-to-real schemes to improve its adaptability and robustness~\cite{zhao2020sim}.
 Compared to end-to-end learning, exploiting heuristics can effectively speed up the training of RL agents and avoid overfitting by splitting a big RL problem into several smaller learning problems.
 Effective heuristic methods for RL include feature extraction layers~\cite{tsurumine2019deep}, modularized neural networks~\cite{cai2021modular}, and hierarchical structures~\cite{yang2021hierarchical}.
-In~\cite{xiong2020comparison, voigt2020multi}, experimental studies are used to address that hierarchical-RL ensures faster convergence and better robustness than end-to-end learning.
+In~\cite{xiong2020comparison, voigt2020multi}, experimental studies have implied that hierarchical-RL ensures faster convergence and better robustness than end-to-end learning.
 Besides, transfer learning facilitated by heuristic mappings is used to transfer a simple-task policy to a complicated task without additional training~\cite{da2019survey}.
-Heuristic models, such as motion primitives~\cite{stulp2011learning, stulp2012reinforcement} are also widely used to simplify an RL problem by transforming a complex decision-making problem into a simpler domain.
+Heuristic models, such as motion primitives and dynamic movement primitives (DMP)~\cite{stulp2011learning} are also widely used to facilitate the design of RL-based robot motion planners by providing a common action space that allows the translation of movements among diverse embodiments.